Asturians

 - Culinary Traditions

-- Asturian cuisine is renowned for its hearty dishes, such as fabada and cachopo, and its use of local ingredients like cider, cheese, and seafood.
+- Asturian cuisine is known for its use of local ingredients and traditional recipes, such as 'sidra' (cider) production.

 - Climate Adaptation Strategies